BlackfireSoon/Ignation-Hub/README.md

 # UI Library

-Our UI Library is special, it uses multiple windows instead of having one window with multiple tabs like a Geometry Dash client.
+Our UI Library is special, it uses multiple windows instead of having one window with multiple tabs.

 ---
 **Load**